Zirafnik/craft-app/README.md

 I also added several statements which act as form validation for inputs and catch the most common errors, and then pop up an alert.
 I did not yet know proper error handling and form validation techniques, but still implemented them as custom alerts.

-If I were to rebuild this project today, I would most likely use React as there are many repeating elements, which I feel could cleanly be represented with React components.
+If I were to rebuild this project today, I would most likely use React as there are many repeating elements, which I feel could cleanly be implemented with React components.

 ## Instructions
 1. Choose matrix sizes
-2. Add numbers into matrixes (Use tab for faster switching between inputs)
+2. Add numbers into matrixes (Use 'Tab' for faster switching between inputs)
-3. Choose the first department to fix
+3. Choose the first workstation to fix
-4. Choose any consequent departments to fix
+4. Choose any consequent workstations to fix
 5. PRINT / Clear RESULTS / Clear ALL

 ## Features